Item # FCB0009

 Factor Bike O2 Disc Road Frameset - 2018 $5,049.00

 Factor Bikes is a relatively newcomer in the road bike market, but their work with team AG2R La Mondiale—and the palmarès the partnership has already achieved—put the brand in cycling's elite.
 Frames like the innovative One-S prove that Factor isn't afraid to push the boundaries of traditional frame designs in the quest of building the best road frames available.
 The British brand's O2 Disc Road Frameset forgoes many of the aerodynamic features we find on their other bikes, which helps the frame drop weight and improves the ride quality for terrain that's figuratively rough (hors catégorie climbs of July) or literally rough (the brutal pavé of spring).

-The O2 doesn't have the OTIS head tube/fork construction of the One or the Twin Vane down tube of the One-S, but it does feature the same fastidious layup and carbon fiber selection that yields an uncompromising ride and a featherweight 750-gram frame.
-Low weight is fanatic, but not if it comes at the expense of drivetrain efficiency or handling.
-Thankfully, the O2 disc has stiffness in spades so you can get on the gas after the last turn of a crit for the mad dash to the line without hesitation, or descend a sinuous canyon road at speed with total confidence.
-Amazingly, Factor pulls this off with a ride that is way less punishing than most ultra-lightweight climbing bikes and one that is befitting a GC leader on a 3-week stage race or—as mentioned above—a green jersey winner confronting the Hell of the North.
+The O2 doesn't have the OTIS head tube/fork construction of the One or the Twin Vane down tube of the One-S, but it does feature the same fastidious layup and carbon fiber selection that yields an uncompromising ride and a featherweight 750g frame.
+Low weight is fanatic, but not if it comes at the expense of drivespine efficiency or handling.
+Thankfully, the O2 disc has stiffness in spades, so you can get on the gas after the last turn of a crit without hesitation or descend a sinuous canyon road at speed with total confidence.
+Amazingly, Factor pulls this off with a ride that is far less punishing than most ultra-lightweight climbing bikes. it's befitting a GC leader on a 3-week stage race or—as mentioned above—a green jersey winner confronting the Hell of the North.

-Factor's collaboration with big names in the cycling industry and a big name in automotive aerodynamics helped foster the development of such leading edge designs seen on the firm's frames.
+Factor's collaboration with big names in the cycling and automotive industries helped foster the development of such leading edge designs seen on the firm's frames.
 The project was started by bf1systems, a motorsport firm that dabbled in cycling with the revolutionary Factor 001 and Vis Vires framesets.
-A group of two-wheeled visionaries, including Cooke, recognized the potential of bf1systems' designs and grabbed the Factor name and technology, and sought to produce class-leading bikes and ultimately sponsor a World Tour team.
+A group of two-wheeled visionaries, including Cooke, recognized the potential of bf1systems' designs, grabbed the Factor name and technology, and used it to produce class-leading bikes and ultimately sponsor a World Tour team.